softwx/SoftWx.Match/README.md

 In many cases, functionality is exposed as methods in instantiable classes, and also as static class methods.

-Immediate future plans are first to add similarity functions for Levenshtein and Damerau-Levenshtein.
+Immediate future plans are first ~~to add similarity functions for Levenshtein and Damerau-Levenshtein~~ (done).
 After that, I'll be adding some functionality specifically for person name matching, including a novel phonetic algorithm.

 ## Distance
 This includes classes that implement an IDistance interface by exposing methods for computing the distance between two strings.